The Plumbing

 And here's where I arrive at a question I'm not qualified to answer and that I don't think the unanswerability excuses me from asking: is a disclosure system that discloses everything and connects nothing actually fulfilling the purpose for which it was created?
 When James Madison wrote in Federalist No. 52 that the House of Representatives should have "an immediate dependence on, and an intimate sympathy with, the people," he was articulating a principle that assumes citizens can see what their representatives are doing and why.
 The "why" is the part that requires connection.
 And the connection is the part that requires plumbing.
 And the plumbing is the part that the law neither provides nor requires, which means the "intimate sympathy with the people" part depends, structurally, on whether someone felt like building a data pipeline that week.17

-The 21.3% is interesting.
+The 6.64% is interesting.
 I believe it points at something real.
-But I think the deeper finding is the one the pipeline's existence reveals: that the system is working exactly as designed, that the design achieves exactly what it specifies, and that what it specifies is not what most people assume it specifies, and that the distance between the specification and the assumption is wide enough to hold $14 billion and 350,000 votes and the entire relationship between the two, in plain sight, in public, invisible.
+But I think the deeper finding is the one the pipeline's existence reveals: that the system is working exactly as designed, that the design achieves exactly what it specifies, and that what it specifies falls so far short of what most people assume it specifies that the distance between the specification and the assumption is wide enough to hold $14 billion and 2.4 million votes and the entire relationship between the two, in plain sight, in public, invisible.

 Footnotes